The Purpose of Wudu

 1- God has created the human being, and thus God knows us perfectly well.
 God knows that no matter how simple His commands may be, yet the human being will always argue unnecessarily …..

-"We have cited in this Quran every kind of example, but the human being is the most argumentative creature."
+"We have cited in this Quran every example for the people, yet the human being is most argumentative."
 18:54

 2- Reference can also be made to the story of the people of Israel when they were commanded to sacrifice a heifer (young cow), but they went on dithering and demanding all sorts of unnecessary clarifications, when the command was very simple for them to execute (see Sura 2, verses 67-74)